 It’s a good idea to begin this task as early as possible, giving you time to sell or recycle any unwanted items.
 Try not to leave it too late, and be left with items that aren’t suitable for your new home.

 3. Hiring A Removal Company Or DIY?

-You can hire a professional removal company to take the strain and do the entire move for you, or you can mix it up by taking the smaller items yourself and using a man and van service for the large pieces of furniture.
+You can hire a professional removal company to take the strain and do the entire move for you.
+Or you can mix it up by taking the smaller items yourself.
+Using a man and van service for the large pieces of furniture.